-The NPSS Administrative Committee (AdCom) consists of various members including elected members from our eight Technical Committees (TCs).
-Four TCs have open positions starting in 2021 for terms of four years and one has a two-year half-term to complete, for the AdCom Class of 2023.
+The NPSS Administrative Committee (AdCom) consists of various members including elected members from our eight Technical Committees (TC) and the Transnational Committee.
+Four TCs have open positions starting in 2023 for a term of four years.

-If you are interested in one of these positions or want to nominate somebody, please contact our Nominations Chair, Ron Schrimpf.
+If you are interested in AdCom positions or want to nominate somebody in the future, please contact our Nominations Chair, Ron Schrimpf, at firstname.lastname@example.org.
 Candidates must be members in good standing of the NPSS and the IEEE.
 Each nomination must contain a statement of the willingness and ability of the nominee to serve if elected, the membership status and number of the nominee, a short biography, and a statement of topics that the candidate wishes to address as an AdCom member.
-Nominations must be sent to the Nominations Chair before June 1, 2021.
+Nominations for AdCom positions must be sent to the Nominations Chair before June 1 of each year.

 Learn about NPSS